pbrisson85/runReportsOnPrem/README.md

 #### Goals:

+- Customer drilldown from item does not have the weekly sales yet.
+Also need to add weekly sales and weeks inventory on all reports other than the "all" program report

 - I put % of maj species into each main report but not any drilldowns.

 - Make average weekly sales column